aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <html>
 <head></head>
 <body>
-Title: The Story of Gedaliah, as told by Titus Flavius Josephus in Antiquities of the Jews<br />
+Title: The Story of Gedalyah, as told by Titus Flavius Josephus in Antiquities of the Jews<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=21677">http://opensiddur.org/?p=21677</a>
 <p />